American War (novel)

-American War is the first novel by the Canadian-Egyptian journalist Omar El Akkad.
+American War is the first novel by the Egyptian-Canadian journalist Omar El Akkad.
 It is set in the United States in the near future, ravaged by climate change and disease, in which the Second Civil War has broken out over the use of fossil fuels.

 The plot is told by using historiographic metafiction by the future historian Benjamin Chestnut about his aunt, Sarat Chestnut, a climate refugee who is pushed out of Louisiana by the war.
 The narrative chapters are interspersed with fictional primary documents collected by the narrator.

 The novel was generally well received and was nominated for several "first book" awards.